debug-web/Personal_Finance_Advisor/README.md

 ## Overview

 This project is a simple command-line Personal Finance Advisor written in Python.
 It helps you track spending, get basic budget insights, and view summaries by category.
-Designed for first-year CSE students, the whole app is just one Python file!

 ## Features